-Your scheduled appointment to take the license examination will be canceled, you will not be able to take the license examination, your license application will be canceled, and you will forfeit both the license application fee paid to the Commission and the examination fee paid to PSI if you do any of the following:
+Your scheduled appointment to take the license examination will be canceled, you will not be able to take the license examination, your license application will be canceled, and you will forfeit both the license application fee paid to the Commission and the examination fee paid to Pearson VUE if you do any of the following:

-- fail to schedule and take the license examination on or before the last business day prior to the expiration of your 180-day period of examination eligibility; - fail to cancel your appointment at least 2 business days before the scheduled examination date; - fail to show up for an examination appointment; - arrive after the testing start time; or - fail to present proper identification and required signature upon arrival for a scheduled examination.
-(See Required Identification and Signature.)
+- fail to schedule and take the license examination on or before the last business day prior to the expiration of your 180-day Examination Eligibility Period; - fail to cancel your appointment at least 2 business days before the scheduled examination date; - fail to show up for an examination appointment - arrive after the testing start time; or - fail to present proper identification and required signature upon approval for a schedule examination.
+(See Required Identification and Signature).